cjdbarlow/bedside-notebook/assessment/env/major.md

 * First crew on scene
 Duties:
 	* Critical to determining speed of mobilisation
-	* Ambulance attendant should assume role of ambulance commander
+	* Senior paramedic should assume role of ambulance commander
+		* Should find fire (who generally have *control*), and thereby form a forward *command* post
-	* Ambulance assistant will maintain communications with control
+	* Junior paramedic will maintain communications with control
+	Acts as communications officer.
-	* Should **not become invovled with casualty treatment**
+	* Should **not become involved with casualty treatment**
 	Will prevent adequate scene assessment and mobilisation of additional resources.
+	* Leave emergency beacons on
+	Designates *command* vehicle.
+	* Designates other roles as more crews arrive on scene
 * Ambulance Commander
 Duties:
 	* Commands ambulance resources